-Together, give you—and outside people like investors—a clear financial picture of your business
+Together, they give you—and outside people like investors—a clear picture of your company’s financial position.

 The balance sheet

-A balance sheet is a snapshot of your business’s financials as they currently stand.
-It tells you how much money you have, and where it’s kept, at a particular point in time.
+A balance sheet is a snapshot of your business finances as it currently stands.
+It tells you about the assets you own, and liabilities (i.e., debts) you owe, at a particular point in time.

-Banks, which move a lot of money, prepare a balance sheet every day.
-A small Etsy shop, on the other hand, might get a balance sheet every three months.
+For example, banks move a lot of money, so they prepare a balance sheet every day.
+On the other hand, a small Etsy shop might only get a balance sheet every three months.

 Balance sheets are broken up into three general categories: assets, liabilities, and equity.

-Here’s an example of what a balance sheet looks like in the Bench app.
+Here’s an example of what a balance sheet looks like if you’re a Bench customer.

-On the Bench balance sheet, assets consist of:
+On the Bench balance sheet shown above, assets consist of:

-Equity is money currently held by the company.
+Equity is the remaining value of the company after subtracting liabilities from assets.
 This might be retained revenue—money the company has earned to date—as in the example above.

 In the Bench balance sheet, you’ll also note a modification to the equity, a shareholder drawing of $7,380.58.
-This means someone who owns part of the company has withdrawn some money from equity.
-In corporations and partnerships, this is a way some owners choose to pay themselves.
+This means someone who owns part of the company has withdrawn some money from shareholder’s equity.
+This is a way some business owners choose to pay themselves.